contentstack/app-sdk-docs/README.md

 ### EntryFieldLocation.field : [Field](#Field)

 This method gives you the custom field object which allows you to interact with the field.
-Please note that it is available only for the Custom Field location.
+Please note that it is available only for the Custom Field UI location.

 **Kind**: instance property of [EntryFieldLocation](#EntryFieldLocation)